jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

     ## 10 Burkina Faso Africa     1952    32.0 4469979      543.
     ## # … with 1,694 more rows

+2. Sort the `gapminder` dataset in descending order of life expectancy.

 ``` r
 # Sort in descending order of lifeExp
 gapminder %>% arrange(desc(lifeExp))